 OVERFLOW PARKING: Our neighbors on the other side of Southern States will be offering paid parking which is a short walk to Salvage Station along the railroad tracks.
 Please be safe walking to your car after dark and get a buddy to walk with you!

-  AGE LIMIT: This is a 12 + ONLY show.
+AGE LIMIT: This is an ALL AGES show.
+Kids under 7 are FREE.
 All minors must be accompanied by their guardian at ALL TIMES or their entire party will be asked to leave.

 Camping Chairs + Blankets: Are NOT allowed for this event.

 REQUIRED: Shirts + shoes are required at all times while on property (this used to be a salvage yard and can be very dangerous for bare feet).

 FOOD/BEVERAGE: We will have several food trucks on-site with options for everyone, so come hungry!
 No outside food or drinks are allowed into the venue.
 Multiple full bars will be open with an incredible selection of alcoholic and non-alcoholic options.
 EMPTY water bottles are allowed in an effort to cut down on waste.
 Remember to reduce, reuse and recycle and LEAVE NO TRACE (aka- put your used items in the proper bins when done).

 BAG POLICY: ALL guests are subject to being searched prior to entry.
 No large bags or backpacks allowed into the venue.
 For fastest entry, only bring a small, clear bag for your personal belongings.

 THE FOLLOWING ARE NOT ALLOWED INSIDE THE VENUE:

 -No Pets or Animals

 -No firearms, knives, weapons, pepper spray, fireworks, or projectiles of any kind